 The Doctor experiments with the time-space visualiser and discovers that the Daleks have constructed a time machine and sent it after his TARDIS.
-Subsequent events lead to a pursuit across numerous locations in time and space.
-These include the desert planet Aridus, the Empire State Building in 1966, the deck of the Marie Celeste in 1872 (where the crew jump overboard to escape the Daleks), and Frankenstein's House of Horror at the 1996 Festival of Ghana.
-Vicki is accidentally left behind at the house of horror, but she manages to stow away on the Dalek ship.
-When the two ships land on Mechanus, the Daleks release a robot duplicate, which is defeated when it makes a factual slip.
-The TARDIS crew (including Vicki) are captured by the Mechanoids, robots which have been tending an Earth colony where the colonists never arrived.
+This leads to a pursuit across numerous locations in time and space.
+Vicki is accidentally left behind at the house of horror in 1995, but she manages to stow away on the Dalek ship.
+When the two ships land on Mechanus the Daleks release a robot duplicate, which is defeated when it makes a factual slip.
+The TARDIS crew (including Vicki) are captured by the Mechanoids, (robots which have been tending an Earth colony where the colonists never arrived).
 The Mechanoids and Daleks destroy each other.
 Ian and Barbara are able to take the Dalek ship back to England, 1965.
 The Doctor and Vicki leave in the TARDIS, not knowing that Steven Taylor, a prisoner of the Mechanoids, has stowed away.

-(It is likely that the Time-Space Visualiser stops working at some time after this, as we never see it again, even at times when it would have proved very useful.)
+Notes: It is likely that the Time-Space Visualiser stops working at some time after this, as we never see it again, even at times when it would have proved very useful.

 The Doctor and Vicki discover Steven just before the TARDIS lands in Northumbria in 1066.
-Taking a look outside the TARDIS, he is eventually convinced that he has travelled in time.
-Whilst the local villagers deal with a small Viking scout party; the Doctor discovers a member of his own race, [called Mortimus].
-He is planning to change history, by destroying the Viking fleet.
+Taking a look outside the TARDIS he is eventually convinced that he has travelled in time.
+Whilst the local villagers deal with a small Viking scout party; the Doctor discovers a member of his own race, who is posing as a monk.
+He is planning to change history by destroying the Viking fleet.
 He believes that, if Harold only has William's invasion to deal with, then England's future will be vastly improved.
-The Doctor eventually sabotages Mortimus' TARDIS, so that it shrinks.
-He leaves Mortimus temporarily stranded and vowing revenge.
+The Doctor eventually sabotages Mortimus' TARDIS so that it shrinks.
+He leaves the monk temporarily stranded and vowing revenge.

 The invitation to the Armageddon Convention brings the TARDIS to Venice in 1609.
 The Doctor is taken to be Cardinal Bellarmine, who is to advise the Doge on the telescope recently invented by Galileo.
 Galileo, however, has seen spaceships travelling between the Earth and the moon.
 Aliens attempt to kidnap the Doctor, but end up kidnapping the real Cardinal Bellarmine instead.
 The Cardinal ends up chairing an interplanetary arms limitation conference, believing the aliens to be angels.
 Vicki soon ends up as a guest of Irving Braxiatel, who is hosting the conference.
 The Doctor and Steven find themselves thrown together with Galileo, Shakespeare (who is a spy for King James) and the presumed dead Christopher Marlowe (who dies in a duel).